EvgenijK/TomeNET-Tileset/README.md

 This is a graphical tileset for the TomeNET game (https://tomenet.eu/)

 Its still in development.
+Currently there is only 16x22 size.

 **Roadmap:**
 - [x] objects
 - [ ] terrain
+- [ ] more sizes
 - [ ] monsters

 Right now there are tiles only for objects(_stuff that you can put in you inventory_), like: